vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 Each of the models we host has slightly different requirements for input data.
 Please identify which of the following models you will be using, and make sure your data is formatted appropriately.

-### Mesmer
+### Multiplex segmentation model

-The Mesmer model performs whole-cell segmentation of tissue imaging data.
+The multiplex model performs whole-cell segmentation of tissue imaging data.
 The input to the model is two-channel images.
 The first channel must be a nuclear channel (such as DAPI).
 The second channel must be a membrane or cytoplasmic channel (such as E-Cadherin).

 <table width="700" border="1" cellpadding="5">